 - Purpose: Bot

 Comets are for bots or for trying out Urbit.
 These are free identities that anyone can spin up to get on the network.
-Spin one up today and get on the network for free using Port.
+Spin one up today and get on the network for free following this guide.
 Because comets are free, many groups or other Urbit IDs might block communications with them.